MUGOLOZI/MUGOLOZI.github.io/_pages/about.md

-Hi, I’m Azamuke Denish and I specialize in Mobile Applications.
+Hi, I’m Valensi Grevazi and I specialized in Mathematics.
 I’m passionate about what I do, and I love to help people.
 Nothing is more fulfilling than being part of a team with similar interests, and an organization that values its people.

-I am passionate about App Development and communities.
+I am passionate about Mathematical Modelling and communities.
 I just enjoy working on new ideas.
 Also work as smart as possible.
-I love to do creative apps.
+I love designing Mathematical Model with the aim of solving problems in the society.
 I am always ready to learn new things and help people, organisations and companies however due to large volume of requests, i give attention to paid requests.

-I studied Bachelor of science in computer science at Makerere University from 2016 to 2019.
-In July 3rd - 4th 2019, I was able to represent Makerere University at The Africa Blockchain Conference, Kampala Serena Conference Centre.
-I also represented the University in many exhibitions in Kampala.
+I studied Bachelor of science with education in Mathematics and Geography at Sokoine University(SUA),Tanzania from 2016 to 2019.
+Currently am persuing Master's in Mathematical Sciences at African Institute for Mathematical Sciences,Rwanda.

 ### Let's be friends